 In our study of Genesis chapter eleven, we will look at the big detour that man has taken from the will of God.
 We will look at its past, present and future consequences.

-"Now the whole world had one language and a common speech.
-As men moved eastward, they found a plain in Shinar and settled there."
-NIV translation
+age and a common speech.
+As men moved eastward, they found a plain in Shinar and settled there.

 In chapter 10, we saw the origin of all the people of the earth as they descended from Noah through his sons.
 Here, we see the fact that they all spoke the same language but we do not know what language it was.
 A better translation of "eastward" is from the east and we see that men started to move from the east (the mountains of Ararat) where the ark had come to rest and they were moving towards the west.
 Throughout the Bible we see the pattern that the direction of east is associated with being separated from God while west is associated with being near God.
 Even at the beginning of the world, God had set aside what would be Jerusalem as His city and it appears that men were headed in that direction when they stopped in Shinar.

 They said to each other, 'Come, let's make bricks and bake them thoroughly.'
 They used brick instead of stone, and tar for mortar.
 Then they said, 'Come, let us build ourselves a city, with a tower that reaches to the heavens, so that we may make a name for ourselves and not be scattered over the face of the whole earth.'

 They decided to make a city there and a tall tower to glorify themselves.
 We notice that they used brick instead of stone and that is because there was not stone in the area.
 Brick was made through man's efforts while stone was made at the beginning of creation by God.
 This is an indication of their hearts as they turned away from God's instructions and provision to trust in their own efforts.
 This same type of thing is happening even more today as more and more people trust in their own works even for salvation.